leo-ware/capstone-md/causal networks.md

 ## Important Patterns
 ![[Pasted image 20211006001856.png]]

 In a chain or a fork, x1 and x3 are associated until you condition on x2.
+It blocks the path.
+In an immorality, conditioning on x2 associates x1 and x2. (x2 is a *collider*)